 Cris: We’ve got short 3 min. video which you can watch on the main page.
 It is a quick video of me explaining the software and how it works.
-So, pretty much everyone watches this video and then they set up a trial.
-Once they on a trial, they get series of in-app messages.
+So, pretty much everyone watches this video, and then they set up a trial.
+Once they are on trial, they get a series of in-app messages.
 Also, they receive ten emails that invite them back constantly.
-Those massages ask them to set up an account, to check if their settings are done, set up a test job.
-At the same time, we have customer support people talking to users in-app, while they are using it to help them on board.
-In addition, we provide a couple of discounts during this process in order to push them along a little bit faster.
+Those messages ask them to set up an account, check if their settings are done, and set up a test job.
+At the same time, we have customer support people talking to users in-app while using it to help them on board.
+In addition, we provide a couple of discounts during this process to push them along a little bit faster.

 Mike: Where are you on a monthly growth churn?

 Cris: I found you through Upwork.
-I posted a job post, we had some mockups and design ready.
-So the document was well researched and has a lot of information about what exactly we wanted.
-So, it went to Upwork, Sombra applied for a job.
+I posted a job post, we had some mockups and designs ready.
+So the document was well researched and has a lot of information about what we wanted.
+So, it went to Upwork, and Sombra applied for a job.
 I had a few Skype discussions with your team.
 You had experience in doing similar software in the past, so I thought I’ll give you guys a go.
-At a start, we used a money made from pre-selling the software, so we had a few funds to get started.
-We started with one developer, which grow to two, then to three and now we are eight.
+At the start, we used money made from pre-selling the software, so we had little funds to get started.
+We started with one developer, which grew to two, then to three and now we are eight.
 We grew as a company, we took more developers to speed up the process.

 Originally, I thought we would be finished at some point.
-But as we grew this company and got more users feedback, I understand that there are endless lists of ways to improve the product.
+But as we grew this company and got more user feedback, I understood that there are endless lists of ways to improve the product.
 We found it as good marketing.
 As we continuously upgrade and update and release new features, it just makes our users so happy that they tell friends about us constantly.

 Mike: What do you want to do with the business in future?
 What is your strategy and plans in the long run?

 Cris: At this stage, we just want to continue growing as it is, as fast as possible.
 We will steak with our niche of a CRM for photographers specifically.
-By the end of next year, I feel the software will be extremely solid.
+I feel the software will be extremely solid by the end of next year.
 It is pretty close to having everything it should have for that market.
 Then we may consider continuing growing with more users.
-Also, we may consider growing a different market, in a different industry, because the software is basically can be applied in different spheres.
+Also, we may consider growing a different market in a different industry because the software is basically can be applied in different spheres.